tbenst/eye-candy/README.md

-To use, please open Google Chrome 57 or later.
-Go to chrome://flags and enable "Experimental JavaScript."
+To use, please open Google Chrome 67 or later.

 You also need Docker.
 Clone this repository to a local folder, change into it, and execute: